 Known as the best fishing spot in Allen County, this reservoir is ideal for a fun day of outdoor relaxation.
 In 1969, the Hurshtown Reservoir was built to counter the imminent threats of drought.
 It has now become a popular picnic area with fishing, water surfing, sailing, picnic tables, and jogging trails.

-Beginning on May 1, the lake is open for the season Tuesday – Sunday from 7:30am – 8pm.
+Beginning in early May, the lake is open for the season Tuesday – Sunday from 7:30am – 8pm.
 The common fish species found in this reservoir include largemouth bass, smallmouth bass, sunfish, and white crappie.
-Shore fishing is highly recommended but boats, kayaks, and life jackets are available for rent as well, making this sport perfect for amateurs and advanced fishers alike!
+Shore fishing is highly recommended but boats, kayaks, and life jackets are available for rent as well, making this spot perfect for amateurs and advanced fishers alike!
 You can also bring your own boats, but remember that gas motors are not permitted.

 16000 Roth Rd., Grabill, IN 46741